jmarsh96/ELP-cleaning/README.md

 Next, we proceed to clean the data using the following steps.
 We set an accuracy threshold of $\alpha = 0.6$ whereby we are prepared to remove any participant who achieves an accuracy score lower than the threshold.
 In addition, we define the minimum and maximum RT thresholds as $RT_{\min} = 150$ and $RT_{\max} = 2000$ respectively and proceed to calculate the proportion of responses that are out of this range for each participant.
 Participants that have this proportion greater than $\beta = 0.2$ are also removed from the analysis.
 Once we filter the data set and remove all participants identified above, we then remove any observation outside of the acceptable range.

+The British Lexicon Project (BLP) data [2] was cleaned using the exact same process.
+The raw BLP files were processed into the following outputs:

+* BLP_individual_level - Contains the raw BLP files appropriately combined
+* BLP_single_trial - Contains the individual level data that has been cleaned (see below)
+* BLP - Contains the mean response time data for each word

 [1] Balota, D. A., Yap, M. J., Cortese, M. J., Hutchison, K. A., Kessler, B., Loftis, B., Neely, J. H., Nelson, D. L., Simpson, G. B., & Treiman, R. (2007).
 The English Lexicon Project.
 Behavior Research Methods, 39, 445-459.
+[2] Keuleers, E., Lacey, P., Rastle, K., & Brysbaert, M. (2012).
+The British Lexicon Project: Lexical decision data for 28,730 monosyllabic and disyllabic English words.
+Behavior Research Methods, 44, 287-304.